mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 ## Troubleshooting

+- In Grafana v12, fetching dashboard JSON models might fail with "Dashboard Not found" error.
+A workaround is described [discussions](https://github.com/mahendrapaipuri/grafana-dashboard-reporter-app/discussions/422) until the bug is fixed in upstream Grafana.

 - When TLS is enabled on Grafana server, `grafana-image-renderer` tends to throw certificate errors even when the TLS certificates are signed by well-known CA. Typical error messages will be as follows: